1960:

 1930:

-Disney's Silly Symphony cartoon Cannibal Capers, directed by Burt Gillett,is released.
+Disney's Silly Symphony cartoon Cannibal Capers, directed by Burt Gillett,

 2009: